James Barbour (architect)

 James Barbour (1834—5 May 1912) was a Scottish architect responsible for over four hundred buildings in Dumfriesshire and Kirkcudbrightshire.
 His twin brother Robert set up the drapers shop in Dumfries which went on to become the business R Barbour & Sons.

 James Barbour was born in Dunscore and began his training in Dumfries in c.
 1848-1849 with Walter Newall.
 He set up his own practice in 1860.

 He was a member of the Dumfriesshire and Galloway Natural History and Antiquarian Society and Fellow of the Society of Antiquaries of Scotland.
 He excavated the Roman site at Birrens.

+Works

+Buildings in and around the former Crichton Royal Institution, Dumfries, which Dumfries and Galloway Council's conservation area appraisal credits to Barbour include: